-Corner shower or vanity
+Corner shower or vanity using CableStrap STEP 4 14

-For an angled area, such as a corner shower, it may be possible to lay CableStrap at an angle and adjust tab spacing to keep the wire spacing consistent.
-However, if this is too difficult to accomplish, or undesirable, you can first cut several pieces of strap a little longer than the cable spacing being used.
+For an angled area, such as a corner shower, lay CableStrap at an angle and adjust tab spacing to keep the wire spacing consistent.
+Maintain a minimum of 3" distance between the shower curb and wire.